jitsi/jitsi-meet/doc/quick-install.md

 On Ubuntu systems, Jitsi requires dependencies from Ubuntu's `universe` package repository.
 To ensure this is enabled, run `apt-add-repository universe` at the command-line.

-_Note_: All commands require superuser privileges.
-If you are logged in as a regular user, you may need to prepend `sudo` to each of the commands.
+_Note_: Many of the installation steps require elevated privileges.
+If you are logged in using a regular user account, you may need to temporarily increase your permissions (for example, by using `sudo` for individual commands).

 ## Basic Jitsi Meet install